ReLIFE9527/LinuxBoot_myRecord.github.io/README.md

 # LinuxBoot_myRecord.github.io

-Record my Implementation of LinuxBoot on QEMU-x86 and on QEMU-arm64
+Record my implementation of LinuxBoot on QEMU-x86 and on QEMU-arm64.